-Financial issues like debt and insufficient money to pay bills or buy food can lead to stress, anxiety, shame and anger.
-These feelings may make you question your self-worth or feel like an absolute failure.
+Financial difficulties like debt and not having money to cover expenses or purchase items can give us feelings of stress, anxiety, shame and anger.
+These feelings may make one question their self-worth or feel like a failure.

 Financial problems may also affect your family relationships and friendships, and who notice the changes in your behaviour.